jarjan/naubay-frontend/README.md

 # naubay-frontend

 Naubay is a project to help bakeries.
+Created during [BÄKO-Hackathon](https://www.baeko-hackathon.de).

 ## Creating a project